The Inspection Process: Preparation and Follow-up

 Plan the inspection follow up strategy: Decide in advance what actions you will take based on the inspection findings.
 The best way to do this is by thinking in terms of costs.
 What are you going to do if the inspection reveals short term spending requirements of $100? $1000?, $5000 and up.
 What will you do if the inspector recommends follow up by a specialist, such as having the furnace safety checked by a gas technician?
 There are no set rules on negotiations following an inspection.
 Every transaction and negotiation is different.
-Your reaction may be fuelled by what your expectations and knowledge were going in to the inspection.
 Planning your strategy in advance of the inspection is a good idea because typically there is very little time available after the inspection.

 Weather: The inspector will arrive at the inspection fully equipped to work in all types of weather and terrain.
 Wear suitable clothing and footwear so you can accompany the inspector on the exterior inspection.